 Query the WMI (Windows Management Interface) to retrieve system configuration information.

 You can access FTP, TFTP and HTTP (including SSL and SSH) directories in all file-handling commands (COPY, DEL, DIR, MOVE, etc.).

 Display floating text (without a window) on your monitor (like TV or monitor setup prompts).

 Redefine your commands or directory names with aliases, and create new commands and functions for your regular tasks.

 Write your own commands or variables with plugins using C++, Delphi, or VB, or use the many third-party plugins.

 Batch files can optionally be compressed and encrypted, which can be useful in a corporate environment where you do not want the end users to modify the scripts.

-Take Command is compatible with any version of Windows Vista, Windows 2008, Windows 7, Windows 8, Server 2012, and Windows 10 including 64-bit versions.
-It requires a minimum of 60Mb of free disk space.
+Take Command is compatible with any version of Windows Vista, Windows 2008, Windows 7, Windows 8, Server 2012, Windows 10, and Server 2016, including 64-bit versions.
+It requires a minimum of 80Mb of free disk space.